 Brahmatal Trek in February

 Late winter.
 Snow remains deep but days lengthen noticeably.
-Temperatures: -3°C to -10°C at camp.
-Trail is well-packed by January traffic.
-The frozen lake may begin showing melt cracks by late February.
-Best balance of winter conditions and manageable cold.
+Camp temperatures: -3°C to -10°C. The trail is well-packed from January traffic, which helps on the upper sections.
+By late February the lake surface may show melt cracks on south-facing edges.
+Best balance of winter conditions and cold tolerance for most trekkers.

 | Trek | Brahmatal Trek |